 8) Reduced Heat Island Effect - For urban areas, cool, green moss can dramatically lower surrounding air temperature.

-A moss covered green roof was incorporated into the green roof design for a granite "fireplace house" along the banks of crystal clear Adirondack Mountain lake.
+A moss covered green roof using our fully grown moss mats was incorporated into the green roof design for a granite "fireplace house" along the banks of crystal clear Adirondack Mountain lake.
 The project was collaborated on with green roof specifiers Roof Meadow and was installed by Recover Green Roofs.
 For this green roof system the "Watergrip" water retention system was utilized beneath sheets and clumps of various shade loving mosses and ferns.
 Transplant netting is barely visible, and was also installed atop the moss to keep it in place.
 This same technique would also work atop our capillary mats and/or the "Enka Retain & Drain system".

 HOBBIT HOUSE GREEN ROOF